Mojean Aria: Early life and education

+Career

+In 2007 he landed a lead role in the feature film Cross Life directed by Claire McCarthy, which premiered at the Sydney Film Festival.
+He later relocated to Los Angeles.

 In 2016, Aria starred as Steve in Call of the Void, a noir-inspired film directed by Dustin Kahia.
 Aria portrayed a man struggling with emotional turmoil and lost love.
 His performance was noted for balancing intensity and restraint, effectively conveying the character’s distress.
 Aria’s portrayal complemented the film’s style, fitting into its introspective atmosphere.

-In the same year, Mojean also starred in a lesser known movie by the name of Hara Kiri, directed by Aitch Alberto.
-The movie, a “punk love story”, talks about punk skater Beto (Mojean Aria) and his lover August (played by Jesse Pimentel) committing various crimes and acts of social defiance on their last day before killing themselves.
+In the same year, Mojean also starred in Hara Kiri, directed by Aitch Alberto.

 In 2017, Mojean became the first ever unsigned recipient of the Heath Ledger Scholarship, as well as being the first from a multi-cultural background.
 The judging panel consisted of Gary Oldman and Bruna Papandrea and was backed by benefactors Michelle Williams and Nicole Kidman, among others.
 Kimberly Peirce, who served on the judges' panel, praised Aria's work as "rich, nuanced, precise, beautiful, authentic, emotive and fierce".
 In his acceptance speech, he reflected on Heath Ledger's influence on his career, recalling a childhood encounter with the late actor at a screening in Sydney.
 Aria credited Ledger's openness and charisma as inspirations for his artistic journey.
 He also acknowledged his mother's sacrifices after immigrating from Iran to build a future for their family in Australia.
 During the speech, Aria became emotional and was comforted on stage by Ledger's father, Kim Ledger.

 In 2019, Aria starred as Gether Bax in See for Apple TV+.
 Set in a dystopian future where humanity has lost the ability to see, the show featured Aria as a disloyal member of his village.
 Aria described the production as one of the most intense experiences of his career, citing its logistical challenges and artistic ambition.
 He also praised the show's themes of power, vision, and diversity, noting its broader societal reflections.

 GQ Magazine reported that Aria developed a professional relationship with Jason Momoa while filming See, which contributed to increased recognition for the young actor.
 Momoa publicly acknowledged Aria’s performance on social media, drawing attention to his work.
 During production, Momoa praised Aria’s dedication and performance in an intense scene they rehearsed together.
 He later expressed interest in working with Aria on future projects, recognizing his versatility as an actor.